 Game of Possibilities

-An easy activity to start a team-building event off with is the “Game of Possibilities.”
+An easy activity to start a team-building event is the “Game of Possibilities.”
 This game takes six minutes at most and can involve any number of participants divided into small groups.

 This activity requires imagination and creativity, as your teams will be required to think of increasingly strange and unexpected ways to use the objects with which they’ve been presented.
 Not only that, but the “Game of Possibilities” lets your team members grow more comfortable giving presentations and improvising coherent responses to unexpected questions.

-Nowadays, more and more employees are working from home for at least part of the day.
+Nowadays, more and more employees work from home for at least part of the day.
 Your team-building strategies should reflect this.
-How do you go about including remote employees in your office’s team-building activities?
+How do you include remote employees in your office’s team-building activities?

 This is where tools like QuizBreaker and Jackbox come into play.
 Quizbreaker, for example, is an online medium through which your team members can answer icebreaker questions and get to know one another.
-The platform releases answers in a group survey on a weekly basis and rewards the staff members who correctly guess which of their colleagues answered which questions.
+The platform releases weekly answers in a group survey, and rewards staff members who correctly guess which of their colleagues answered which questions.

 If you’re looking for an exercise that encourages office-wide collaboration while also boosting morale, consider having your staff play “The Minefield.”
 This exercise can take up to thirty minutes and should be performed in a spacious area.